Supervision

 The Swedish Police

-The Swedish Police has supervisory responsibility for the road transport of dangerous goods.
+The Swedish Police is the supervisory responsible for roadside checks of dangerous goods transports.

 Swedish Transport Agency